boarfish55/potatofs/README.md

 TODO
 ====

-* Add a format field for dirinodes; they need to be optimized to locate free slots.
-This is way too slow on large directories.
 * Add a test to try out the last possible inode, 2^63
-* Don't put backend get/put args on the command line, for security reasons.
-  Pass to stdin in JSON instead (one line).
-Add warning in backend cp/scp about the fact that those leak the slab names in the ps output and it's better to use something other than shell scripts.
 * Doublecheck that atime is working as intended, add a test
 * All the fuse fs_ functions will need to handle backend timeouts gracefully and bubble up a nicer error to processes. => EAGAIN